- About us

 We can deliver the following services for those eligible or receiving NDIS funding:

-Supports will be provided in a context of a therapeutic setting (face to face) by a psychologist/ qualified therapist for the duration of the sessions agreed with clients.
+Supports will be provided in a context of a therapeutic setting by a psychologist for the duration of the sessions agreed with clients.

 HOW WILL PAYMENTS BE MADE

-ACPC Psychology can only provide services to clients who are Self Managing their funds or have a Plan Nominee or Management Provider, given that we cannot claim our invoices with the NDIS directly.
+ACPC Psychology can only provide services to clients who are Self Managing their funds or have a Plan Nominee or Management Provider.

-- If you are Self Managing your funds, then you are expected to pay the invoices directly on the day of your visit.
+- If you are Self Managing your funds, then you are expected to pay the invoice before your initial consult.
 You will then have to manually claim the funds back from the NDIS, using the NDIS portal.
 To ease confusion around process, the Fee is our standard clinical psychology price.

 - If you have a Plan Nominee/ Management Provider to help you manage your NDIS funding for you, then you don’t have to deal with the administrative hassle of claiming invoices.
 The service provider would directly send the invoices to your plan nominee for them to organise payment whilst accessing your NDIS portal.
 The Fee is also our clinical psychology price.